shannonhochkins/aysnc-function-calls/README.md

 		this.cb = cb;
 		this.chain = this.asyncChain(this.generator(this));
 	}

-	asyncChain(it, context = undefined) {
+    // the logic to recurssively and asyncronously process the next method in a generator. asyncChain(it, context = undefined) {
 		let generator = typeof it === 'function' ? it() : it // Create generator if necessary
 		let { value: promise, done : success } = generator.next();